HanieSolaty/Bankist-App/README.md

 The users transactions will be display when they are logged in.
 They also can perform new transactions like requesting a loan, or transfering money to other accounts and also delete thier own account.
 <br />
 <br />
 This apps have features like format and display numbers and currency based on user location (in account).
-Also dates are displayed based on user local format.
+Also dates are displayed based on user local format.<br />
+Transactions can also be sorted in asc or des order based on thier value or date base.
 <br />
 <br />
 Each user will be logged out if they remain inactive for 3 min.